WHEN IN ROME…

 What’s the difference between it and its Amerincan counterparts, you ask?
 For starters, it’s rectangular.
 The dough rises slowly (fermented over the course of three days at a chilly 72 degrees) and then is baked before the sauce and toppings are added.
 This yields a crust with a firm, crispy base and a light, airy top—perfect street food you can eat one-handed with a wine glass in the other.

 Traditionally, toppings are kept simple and fresh.
-Commissary baker Ruben Toraño and his team have been experimenting with seasonal toppings and house-cured meats while hosting surprise pop-up pizza nights.
+Commissary baker Ruben Toraño and his team have been experimenting with seasonal toppings and house-cured meats on Thursday-night pizza nights.
 Swing by, pick out your slice from the case, and enjoy it at room temperature or warmed.
 Chef Toraño’s personal favorite: the newest one with house-made ricotta and olive tapenade.